risingwavelabs/rfcs/rfcs/0025-memory-control.md

 The "measure" part takes the most effort to implement.
 However, albeit not perfectly, we can do this in 2 stages:

-1. First, we implement the memory estimation for the batch engine, and the usage of streaming engine can be estimated by `total - batch`, where the `total` is the process-level usage from `jemalloc`.
+1. First, we implement the memory estimation for the batch engine, and the usage of the streaming engine can be estimated by `total - batch`, where the `total` is the process-level usage from `jemalloc`.
 2. Then, we implement the memory estimation for the streaming engine.
 This will make the numbers more accurate and also allows us to inspect the memory taken by each fragment/actor/executor.